elya-le/elya-le/README.md

 My goal is to use my unique perspective to contribute technology that truly empowers people.

 ## In progress Projects I'm actively building and refining:
-A privacy-first scheduling and client management tool designed for service professionals who primarily meet clients in-person.
+A privacy-first end to end encrypted messaging, scheduling and client management tool designed for service professionals who primarily meet clients in-person.
 Currently in user research and wireframe testing phase.

 ## Polished projects ready for real-world implementation:
 ### Client-Ready MVPs